Exploring the captivating island of Zanzibar

 Stone Town Trip

-Follow in the footsteps of the sultans, slaves, and explorers down the winding streets of Stone Town.
-We went with a tour guide who showed us around and told us everything about the events that shaped Zanzibar, he led us through the buildings where everything happened, including the former slave market, the Anglican cathedral, the House of Wonders, the Sultan’s Palace museum and the old Arab Fort.
+Explore the winding streets of Stone Town, following in the footsteps of sultans, slaves, and explorers.
+We had a knowledgeable tour guide who shared insights about the key events that shaped Zanzibar's history.
+He took us through significant buildings, including the former slave market, the Anglican cathedral, the House of Wonders, the Sultan’s Palace museum, and the old Arab Fort.

 Freddy Mercury Trip